-Prerequisite: MATH 190, or an appropriate score on the math placement test.
+Prerequisite: MATH 190, or appropriate math placement test score.

 A study of analytic geometry in three dimensions, functions of more than one variable and their calculus, directional and partial derivatives, vector functions and their calculus, two- and three-dimensional applications, multiple integrals, and line integrals.